 Chips like RAM are not only used in computers but also other devices to store the information which is produced quickly by the programs.
 RAM is the fastest type of memory compared to other types which are allowed to switch quickly between tasks.
 For example, when a browser used to browse the internet to read the newspaper or any websites blog is loaded in RAM and running from it.

-Differences between RAM vs. ROM: What are the differences between RAM vs. ROM?
+RAM VS ROM or What are the differences between RAM and ROM?

 |RAM vs. differences||RAM||ROM|